Mayslake Peabody Estate is a dynamic historic resource that promotes inspiring experiences that enrich the lives of our visitors and community.

 Sale of Property

 The Franciscans began selling off the acreage of their Mayslake property in the 1930s.
 The sale of property continued over the years, including the 300 acres for development of the Trinity Lakes and Whitehall subdivisions during the 1970s.
-In 1990, the Franciscans announced the pending sale of its remaining 88 acres to Westmont real estate developer Thomas Shannon, who planned to raze its buildings and build 130 luxury homes.
-A massive campaign to save the site resulted in passage of a referendum that enabled the DuPage County Forest Preserve District to acquire the site for $17.5 million in 1992.
+In 1990, the Franciscans announced the pending sale of its remaining 88 acres to Westmont real estate developer who planned to raze its buildings and build 130 luxury homes.
+A public campaign to save the site resulted in passage of a referendum that enabled the DuPage County Forest Preserve District to acquire the site for $17.5 million in 1992.